 All Regular non-exempt employees (other than law enforcement officers) are required to join the Maryland State Modified Teachers/Employees Pension System (MSPS) immediately upon employment.
 Regular law enforcement officers are required to join the Law Enforcement Officers Pension System (LEOPS).
 Regular Exempt staff and faculty may elect to join either MSPS or the Optional Retirement Program; an election to join either retirement plan is permanent and irrevocable.
 Contingent employees are not eligible to join a retirement program, other than Supplemental Retirement.

-Review the Pension Plan/Optional Retirement Program Comparison Chart for a general overview of plan differences.
-Also, please see the following memo regarding state law changes to the Retirement Plan Selection process effective 7/1/2017.
+Review the Pension Plan/Optional Retirement Program Comparison Chart or the Choosing a Retirement Plan Booklet for a general overview of plan differences.

 Maryland State Modified Teachers/Employees Pension System (MSPS)

 The Maryland State Pension System is a defined benefit plan.
 This means that a member qualifies for retirement benefits based upon the member’s length of service, and the benefit is pre-determined based on a formula.

 The MSPS includes a mandatory 7% pre-tax deduction withheld from each paycheck.